falent/Alexa_universal_skill_template/README.md

 in my case it was:

-`$ sudo docker run --rm -it wernight/ngrok ngrok http 172.17.0.3:8000`
+`$ sudo docker run --rm -it wernight/ngrok ngrok http **172.17.0.3:8000**`

-Please copy the https adresse in my case it was:
+Please copy the https address in my case it was:

 `$ https://bb517728.ngrok.io/api/alexa`